systemd/systemd/docs/CREDENTIALS.md

    [`systemd-stub`](https://www.freedesktop.org/software/systemd/man/systemd-stub.html)
    UEFI kernel stub is used.
-This allows placing encrypted credentials in the EFI System Partition, which are then picked up by `systemd-stub` and passed to the kernel and ultimately userpace where systemd receives them.
+This allows placing encrypted credentials in the EFI System Partition, which are then picked up by `systemd-stub` and passed to the kernel and ultimately userspace where systemd receives them.
 This is useful to implement secure parameterization of vendor-built and signed initial RAM disks, as userspace can place credentials next to these EFI kernels, and be sure they can be accessed securely from initrd context.